W1, W2 & E

 W1 – Means first stage heat.
-In a heat pump first stage heat is the same as first stage cool.
-It just means the contactor / compressor is turning on.
+In a heat pump first stage heat is the same as the first stage cool.
+It just means the contactor/compressor is turning on.
 Whether that is heat or cool is actually dictated by whether or not the O/B terminal is energized.
 This is why on many old thermostats you would jumper Y1 and W1 in a heat pump application.

 W2 – Means second stage heat.
 This could be the first stage of heat strips in a common southern heat pump, the gas furnace backing up the heat pump in a modern “hybrid heat” application or just a second heat strip bank in the case of a straight electric system.
-W2 is generally called on based on temperature differential between setpoint and space, outdoor temperature and / or run time.
+W2 is generally called on based on a temperature differential between setpoint and space, outdoor temperature and/or run time.